What types of gifts qualify for charitable tax credits?

 - capital property;

-- personal-use property (such as prints, etchings, drawings, paintings, sculptures, jewellery, rare folios, rare manuscripts, rare books, stamps, and coins); and
+- personal-use property (such as paintings, sculptures, jewellery, stamps, and coins); and

 - inventory (such as art, antiques, rare books).

-The following do not usually qualify for charitable tax credits:
+Examples of donations that do not usually qualify for charitable tax credits include:

 - contributions of services, such as time, skills, effort;

-- certain admission fees to events or to programs (e.g., fees for daycare or nursery school facilities);
+- the payment of a basic fee for admission to an event or program (for example, fees for daycare or nursery school facilities);

 Forms and publications